Stone Harbor Emerging Markets Income Fnd (NYSE:EDF) Declares Monthly Dividend of $0.17

-Stone Harbor Emerging Markets Income Fnd (NYSE:EDF) announced a monthly dividend on Friday, January 24th, Wall Street Journal reports.
-Shareholders of record on Monday, March 16th will be paid a dividend of 0.17 per share on Thursday, March 26th.
-This represents a $2.04 annualized dividend and a dividend yield of 15.53%.
-The ex-dividend date is Friday, March 13th.
+Stone Harbor Emerging Markets Income Fnd (NYSE:EDF) announced a monthly dividend on Monday, January 27th, Wall Street Journal reports.
+Shareholders of record on Monday, April 20th will be paid a dividend of 0.17 per share on Thursday, April 30th.
+This represents a $2.04 annualized dividend and a yield of 15.66%.
+The ex-dividend date is Friday, April 17th.

 Receive News & Ratings Via Email - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings with MarketBeat.com's FREE daily email newsletter.